nuxt-community/firebase-module/docs/guide/options/README.md

 ::: danger Do not use this feature for high traffic sites

 This module provides this feature to facilitate data hydration in SSR calls.

 However, the client SDK is not intended for use on a server.

 Authentication is rate limited by IP for security reasons.
+The base limit is 20 QPS / IP (as of March 2020) and a couple dozen logins per user per 10 minutes, but it’s subject to change as needed, without notice by Firebase.

 Try to reduce the need for SSR by providing pre-rendered pages ([`nuxt generate`](https://nuxtjs.org/guide#static-generated-pre-rendering-)) through static hosting and only fall back on SSR for authenticated and dynamic routes.